Jasper Shia Que

 Hadji Jasper Shia Que is a Filipino politician who is the current mayor of Bongao, Tawi-Tawi.
 He was elected mayor in 2010.
 He is also the son of former Bongao mayor Albert Que.

+Jasper was shot on February 7, 2016 in Zamboanga City.

+According to the initial investigation by the Zamboanga City Police, two riding in tandem suspects fired at Que’s convoy.